railroadmedia/vuesora/docs/README.md

 1. `cd /app/vuesora`

-2. `npm link`
+2. `./symlink.sh`

-3. `cd /app/pianote`

-4. `npm link vuesora`

-Alternatively, you can chain everything in one command.

-`cd /app/vuesora; npm link; cd /app/pianote; npm link vuesora; npm run watch`
+This command will prompt you to select an application to symlink Vuesora with, simply select the one you wish to develop for and wait.

+What this will do is start up a watch process on Vuesora, aswell as the app you are developing for.
+This means that whenever a file is changed in either Vuesora, or the app you are developing for, Webpack will create a new bundle for you.

 ### Publishing Vuesora

-Publishing Vuesora is fairly simple: update the version, push the repo, publish the package, and update your applications package.json.
+Publishing Vuesora is fairly simple: create a new build, update the version, push the repo, publish the package, and update your applications package.json.

 **Before you can publish Vuesora you need to add your npm and git credentials to your